 Coriander seeds fall into the warm/ sweet spice category.
 Which means that it is a popular spice to use as a base ingredient to make spice mixes.

 It has a very mild citrusy flavour.
 Like cumin seeds, it has a very earthy aroma and rich in volatile oils that get released when roasted lightly on direct heat or in oil.

 Coriander seeds can be used to make many dishes especially stews, soups, Indian curries, stir-fries, and a base ingredient for making spice mixes and marinades.

 Since it has a very mild flavour content, additional spices such as mustard seeds, cumin seeds, cinnamon etc to compliment the flavour. ( more about best spices and food pairings below).

 - Whole seeds can also be crushed or broken and used to make spice rubs, marinades, and dressings and also as a pickling spice.

 What is the Difference Between Coriander Seeds VS Coriander Powder

-While coriander seed is a whole spice, coriander powder is its grounded form.
+While coriander seed is a whole spice, coriander powder is the ground form.

 Unlike the flavour difference between fresh coriander leaves and its dry counterparts, the flavour of whole coriander seeds and coriander powder is pretty nuanced.

 The essential difference is the way they are used within the cooking process.

 Like most whole spices, coriander seeds are used at the beginning of the cooking process or to make rubs and marinades.